bbchk/avkfe/README.md

 # AVAK GROUP Front-end

+* optimize:
+    * load responsive styles only when size of viewport is corresponding

 <!-- include photo of cut car battery in website and explain car battery structure -->
 <!-- incorporate blog to website -->

-fix pics on remote, fix mobile view of every page, fix metadata pages
+fix pics on remote, fix mobile view of every page, fix metadata pages try to bump normal size of font and see how website looks like

 correct dimesntions
 place text in line on dimensions badge